Introduction

 With faster sequential shooting capability, focus bracketing is a lot faster in the OM-1 than in the E-M1 Mk II.
 With the camera on a tripod or copy stand it works perfectly with both slow and fast shutter speeds.

-I have not yet used much hand-held focus bracketing followed by off-camera focus-stacking.
-With Helicon Focus not always (only when shooting handheld at high magnification) alignment may fail at least for deep stacks.
-In situations like this a macro lens with image stabilization as the new 90 mm 1:3.5 performs better than the 60 mm 1:2.8 macro.
+With Helicon Focus (only when shooting handheld at high magnification) alignment may occasionally fail for deep stacks taken with the OM-1 camera handheld.
+In situations like this a macro lens with image stabilization as the new 90 mm f/3.5 performs better than the 60 mm 1:2.8 macro.
+If the movement of the camera is significant, even if alignment succeeds there may be parts of a subject that are occluded in some images.
+This can show up as out-of-focus regions near the edge of objects.

 Stabilization has improved once again, but it is now so effective for lenses like the 300 mm F:4.0 that shutter speed is most of the time constrained by subject movement.
-The same seems true for the 90 mm F:3.5 Macro, even at magnification of more than one.
+The same seems true for the 90 mm F:3.5 Macro, even at magnifications close to one.
+Thus, synchronized lens and sensor based image stabilization combined with very fast focus tracking make handheld macro photography in ambient natural light possible.

 The same applies to subjects like trees shaking in the wind that will obviously not be rendered without movement as different parts of the tree will not move together.
-Similarly if there is no steady reference with high-contrast edges at different angles stabilization of camera movement is less effective, than for example with a building or book case in the frame.
+Similarly if there is no steady reference with high-contrast edges at different angles stabilization of camera movement is less effective, than for example with a building or book case in the frame, but still very useful.
+In the best case, exposures lasting several seconds can yield tack-sharp photographs with the OM-1 camera handhed.

 Good stabilization also helps a lot in tele-macro photography, for example of insects.
-One interesting aspect is that subject tracking works to some extent with un-supported subject types.
+One interesting aspect is that subject tracking works to some extent with un-supported subject types, like insects.
 Hopefully, in the future we will get insect recognition and tracking as a new option.
-Meanwhile, bird tracking mode works effectively for some insects.
+Meanwhile, bird tracking mode works effectively for some (many?) insects.
 Subject recognition and tracking could be also useful for “static” subjects like flowers, shaking in the wind.
-Of course, tracking does work without subject recognition if one carefully targets the subject with a small focus area enabled.
+Of course, tracking is also available wihtout subject recognition, and does work effectively if one carefully targets the subject with a small focus area enabled.

 Sequential shooting